SoftingIndustrial/datafeed-edge-connector/Licenses/README.md

 # Licenses

-The **dataFEED edgeConnector** modules' scope of delivery includes a time-limited and functionaly unlimited demo mode.
+The **dataFEED edgeConnector** modules' scope of delivery includes a time-limited and functionally limited demo mode.
+The **dataFEED edgeConnector** uses a datapoints based licensing.
+Every read, write and subscribe operation on a node uses up a datapoint license.
+When the operation is finished the application frees up the datapoint license.
+The application checks out packages of 100 datapoint licenses from the license server.
+When it uses up a package it tries to check out another package of 100 datapoints from the license server.
+The application can reserve a number of datapoint licenses from the license server.
+These are held by the application while it's running.
+If more datapoint licenses are needed than the reserved datapoints the application will check out more datapoint license batches from the license server.
 The demo mode is started immediately once the module has been started without a valid license.
+It comes with 100 datapoints which can be used for up to 72 hours.
-It will expire after 72 hours and the **dataFEED edgeConnector** module stops working.
+After 72 hours the the **dataFEED edgeConnector** module stops working.
-To remove the time limitation of the demo mode the **dataFEED edgeConnector** module must be licensed.
+To remove the time and datapoints limitation of the demo mode the **dataFEED edgeConnector** module must be licensed.
 The **dataFEED edgeConnector** modules use a floating license mechanism.
 A working floating license server is required to have the **dataFEED edgeConnector** module successfully licensed.